 If the home is covered by a homeowners association, read the condo documents to make sure there are no rules and restrictions that you cannot live with, such as rules against pets (if you have them) or alterations you are planning to make.
 Pay attention to the association’s financial statements, since this will give you clues on potential assessments, whether there are enough reserves for large repairs, or if you will have to find a lump sum when the roof needs to be replaced or the house painted.
 You will also want to find out if there are any outstanding lawsuits or liabilities against the association.

 Inspection and property disclosure

 You are not obligated to use the inspector recommended by the realtor, title company, or lender.
-It is usually best to shop around for someone you trust who is independent from all the other parties that have interest in the deal.
+It is usually best to shop around for someone you trust who is independent of all the other parties that have an interest in the deal.
 Some inspectors just go through the motions and miss checking the smaller problems, which can end up costing you money later on.
 You want to make sure the appliances are all in working order and that you are aware of when the air conditioner and water heater, etc., were last replaced or serviced.
 The inspector should check all the electricals and plumbing to make sure everything is in working order.
-It is advisable to verify that all permits have been closed out and that new construction meets code if the previous owner made any major renovations.
+It is advisable to verify that all permits have been closed out and that new construction meets the code if the previous owner made any major renovations.

 Insurance is sometimes included in the mortgage estimate and is usually quoted higher than you would actually pay on your own.
 Shop around and don’t assume the number they state is what you will ultimately have to pay.
 You will need to purchase homeowners insurance prior to closing.
 Find out if the association covers any of the insurance costs, as this may be included in your maintenance fees.
-This lowers your costs of insurance, since you only have to insure contents and fixtures.
+This lowers your costs of insurance since you only have to ensure contents and fixtures.